-The provider had a policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.
+The provider had a policy providing guidance to staff on how to handle a complaint which was displayed clearly for patients.

-The registered manager was responsible for dealing with these.
+The provider was responsible for dealing with these.
 Staff would tell them about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The provider aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice had dealt with their concerns.